-This document summarizes the technical report prepared by Earth Action (EA) for the assignment 'Costs and timelines for global plastic product bans and phaseouts' and its findings.
+This document summarizes the technical report prepared by Earth Action (EA) and commissioned by World Wildlife Fund for Nature (WWF) for the assignment 'Costs and timelines for global plastic product bans and phaseouts' and its findings.
 The cost-benefit analysis model was prepared on a global level using a select group of costs and benefits, coefficients sourced from literature and data aggregated from Plasteax.
 The policy scenarios were based on assumptions derived from literature and should not be used to predict actual impacts, but to demonstrate hypothesized outcomes from policy implementation.
 The values can be used to show the direction of assumed impacts, the order of magnitude and identify priorities for policy.